10 Tips for Finding a Wholesale Distributor

-Conduct Google searches for the words "wholesale" or "distributor," plus some keywords from your products or niche.
+If you do an online search, don't just search for general wholesalers or distributors.
+Be sure to include keywords from your products or niche.
 Try product names, model numbers and brand names.
-Go through each result and look for the "wholesale account" link or an email address or phone number where you can get more information.
-In the rare case that the information is difficult to find or not readily available, you could do a WHOIS search to find the website's contact information.
+If any of the potential distributors you find don't have an email address or phone number readily available, you could do a WHOIS search to find the website owner's contact information.

 5. Look for Wholesale Lots on eBay

 Since eBay mainly targets retail consumers, the wholesale options you'll find here are usually only suitable for very low volume retailers.
-But if you're just starting out, eBay might be the easy start you need to dip your toes into e-commerce and start shipping product.
+But if you're just starting out, eBay might be the easy start you need to dip your toes into e-commerce.